microsoft/dstoolkit-forecasting/README.md

 ├── Configuration # config.py that lead to config.yaml. with configuration
 ├───Docs # Additional documents
-├───Notebooks     # Notebooks to do Data Preparation, Scoring and Forecasting and Profiling ├── .gitignore
+├───Notebooks     # Notebooks to do Data Preparation, Scoring and Forecasting and Profiling ├───Test     # Test Notebooks to do Data Preparation, Scoring and Forecasting and Profiling on various use cases ├── .gitignore
 ├── CODE_OF_CONDUCT.md
 ├── LICENSE.md